The one little change I made that has completely changed our busy mornings

-I am not alone to have discovered this hack, though, and author Samantha Ettus, herself a mum of three, talks about this hour being the solution all time-stretched mothers need in their lives.
+I am not alone in discovering this hack, though.
+Author Samantha Ettus, herself a mum of three, talks about this hour being the solution all time-stretched mothers need in their lives.

 In her book, The Pie Life: A Guilt-Free Recipe For Success And Satisfaction, Ettus explains how getting up just an hour earlier can change your relationship with your partner, your children and your work.

 "Make the most of this magic hour.
-That time is yours to read the paper, catch up on emails, have a shower, practise the piano. "
+That time is yours to read the paper, catch up on emails, have a shower, practice the piano. "

-Will YOU be trying this life-hack, mamas?
+Will you be trying this life-hack?
 Or would you not sacrifice an hour in bed for anything?
 Let us know in the comments or tweet us at @Herfamilydotie